Exclusive: The Harvard professor behind Facebook’s oversight board defends its role

 FC: That leads into the conversation about all of the countries that Facebook is available in, and how many different cultures there are, how many different legal systems, different mores and values, different nuances.
 Why shouldn’t Facebook just default to what’s already on the books in the legal system with regard to decisions over free speech?
 Why does it need its own special set of rules?

 NF: Facebook bears a responsibility for what happens on its platform.
-They shouldn’t—and to their credit I don’t think they do—just say, “This is not up to us, let’s just let the governments decide.”
-I don’t believe, as an ethical matter, that it would be right for the creators of this global platform to just pass off responsibility for decision making to local governments on something as central as expression.
+They shouldn’t—and to their credit I don’t think they do—just say, “This is not up to us.
+Let’s just let the governments decide.”
+I don’t believe, as an ethical matter, that it would be right for the creators of this global platform to just pass off responsibility for decision-making to local governments on something as central as expression.
 So Facebook has to have, at least for purposes of the U.S., a self-regulatory body.
 With respect to the rest of the world, as you correctly said there’s so much variation around the world, Facebook can actually do its bit to stand up for freedom of expression, articulating standards that are genuinely protective of expression while also looking out for harm.

 I have to say I’ve been very impressed by how much Facebook leadership and Mark in particular genuinely cares about freedom of expression.
 Now, to be sure, it has a good business reason to care about freedom of expression because everything that Facebook does is some form of expression.
 And I’m not troubled by the fact that it’s also in Facebook’s business interest—it is—but free speech is both convenient and useful and also the right thing.
 You know, it’s like one of those things that actually is both.

 FC: I don’t want to sound too cynical here, but it sounds like it’s going to take a lot of people and a lot of money over time to create a review body for speech in all these different countries.
-And it comes at a time when more lawmakers want to do away with Section 230 of the Communications Decency Act (which gives tech companies legal immunity from lawsuits over harmful content posted at their platforms by users).
+And it comes at a time when more lawmakers want to do away with Section 230 of the Communications Decency Act (which gives tech companies legal immunity from lawsuits over harmful content posted on their platforms by users).
 I wonder if this is all an effort to demonstrate care about content moderation—to create the impression that Facebook is worthy of 230’s legal shield?

 NF: This is just me talking, but I think that this is completely separate from 230.
 I’ll tell you exactly why.
 If 230 were repealed tomorrow, it would not affect the overwhelming majority of material that’s posted on Facebook that Facebook currently considers to violate its community standards.
 It would mean that if someone libeled someone on Facebook, Facebook could be sued, that’s true.
 And I’m sure that happens sometimes.
 But [libel] is, you know, I think one sentence out of 46 pages or something of the community guidelines.
 There are business reasons that obviously push both Facebook and all the other platforms to like Section 230.
-But the here [the board] is just to try to give some logic and some principle and some expression of honesty and values of transparency to the content decisions that happen every day that are not things for which Facebook would ever be legally liable.
+But the aim here [for the board] is just to try to give some logic and some principle and some expression of honesty and values of transparency to the content decisions that happen every day that are not things for which Facebook would ever be legally liable.

 If people really want to pull down 230 protections, they’re going to do it anyway.
 And if they did do it, we would need [the board] every bit as much.
 It wouldn’t be more or less.